MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/pixel-himetric-conversion-global-functions.md

 ### <a name="parameters"></a>Parametri

-*LpSizeInPix (informazioni in cui i pè*<br/>
+*lpSizeInPix*<br/>
-[in] Puntatore alle dimensioni dell'oggetto in pixel.
+in Puntatore alla dimensione dell'oggetto in pixel.

-*LpSizeInHiMetric*<br/>
+*lpSizeInHiMetric*<br/>
-[fuori] Puntatore al punto in cui deve essere restituita la dimensione dell'oggetto in unità HIMETRIC.
+out Puntatore alla posizione in cui devono essere restituite le dimensioni dell'oggetto in unità HIMETRIC.

 ### <a name="example"></a>Esempio